 Lonely Planet, Iceland

 Lonely Planet does a good job of providing an overall snapshot of Iceland with practical tips for staying withing budget and finding out of the way spots.
-If you have Amazon Prime, you can get some of their guidebooks for free using Kindle Unlimited.
-If you don’t have Amazon Prime, you can get it here.

 I hope that you enjoy these great books set in Iceland.
 If you have a favorite that isn’t listed here, please comment or let me know on social media and I’d be happy to add it.
 Happy reading and happy trails.